BIMSBbioinfo/janggu/docs/tutorial.rst

    model.fit(DNA, LABELS)

+The sequences in the fasta file are of length 200 bp each.
-The network takes as input a 200 bp nucleotide sequence.
-It uses 30 convolution kernels of length 21 bp, average pooling and another convolution layer that combines the activities of the 30 kernels to predict binary valued peaks.
+The network then uses
+30 convolution kernels of length 21 bp, average pooling and to predict the outputs at the final layer.

+An illustration of the network architecture is depicted below.
 Upon creation of the model a network depiction is automatically produced in :code:`<results_root>/models` which is illustrated below